Business-improvement.eu

 > See also: Lean manufacturing, the evolution and state of the art

-The goal of Lean manufacturing is to make a company’s value stream as big as possible.
+The goal of Lean manufacturing is to make value streams, per category of products, as big as possible.
 Seven categories of waste should therefore be reduced as far as possible: overproduction, inventory, manufacturing faults, manufacturing disruptions, waiting times, transport and unnecessary movement.
 The last category includes looking for materials or tools in the workplace.

-The above mentioned sources of waste can be identified by applying Value Stream Mapping.
-After that, there are many tools which can be used to reduce these wasteful activities.
-Many of those tools are based on a (sometimes much older) production concepts, which were developed in the 20th century.
+The above mentioned sources of waste can be identified by Value Stream Mapping.
+After that, there are many tools which can be used to reduce wasteful activities.
+Many of those tools are based on (sometimes much older) production concepts, which were developed in the 20th century.

 2. Kanban: This is a Japanese word meaning “sign”.
 Kanban applies JIT in a production chain to reduce intermediate stock.
 Components are made only when a sign indicates that they are needed by the next workstation.
 In the past these signals were in the form of cards, nowadays Kanban systems are sometimes electronic.

-3. Flow manufacturing: Machinery is positioned in the same order as the processing steps, to achieve a constant flow of materials and products through the factory.
+3. Flow manufacturing: Per family of products, the machinery is positioned in the same order as the processing steps, to achieve a constant flow of materials and products through the factory.
 In addition, the batch size per production step is made as small as possible.
-This decreases inventory and throughput time.
+This decreases the inventory and throughput time.

-4. Takt time: This is the heartbeat of a lean production system.
+5. Takt time: This is the heartbeat of a lean production system.
 Takt time is the time required per production step to satisfy the demand.
-If your customers order 240 pieces a day and your working day is 8 hours long, then the takt time is 480 minutes/240 pieces = 2 minutes per processing step.
+If your customers order 240 pieces a day and your workday is 8 hours, then the takt time is 480 minutes/240 pieces = 2 minutes per processing step.

-5. Cellular manufacturing: All required items (people, materials, machines) to make a certain product or product category are clustered in one “production cell”.
-This approach can be an alternative to flow manufacturing.
-Often this is a good solution within companies that make customer-specific products.
+8. Cellular manufacturing: All required items (people, materials, machines) to make a certain product or product category are clustered in “production cells”.
+This approach can be seen as an alternative to flow manufacturing with dedicated production lines for families of products.
+Cellular manufacturing often is a good solution within companies that make customer-specific products.

 > See also: Quick Response Manufacturing

-8. Lean management: In a real Lean environment, everything is focused on stimulating and helping people, to achieve increasingly better business results together!
+13. Lean management: In a Lean environment, everything is focused on stimulating and helping people, to achieve increasingly better business results together!
 To build a culture like that requires a profound transformation.
-For example, managers should visit the workplace much more frequent then before: Go to the Gemba.

 1. Poka-yoke: Japanese for “simple, error-proof”.
 The aim is to minimize the chance of errors in processes.